-Lululemon Athletica Inc. has confirmed the upcoming debut of its inaugural shoe line.
+Lululemon Athletica Inc. is set to debut its inaugural shoe line soon.

-In yesterday’s quarterly conference call with analysts, CEO Calvin McDonald revealed plans to introduce Lululemon’s entry in footwear in the back half of the next year and begin selling in early 2022.
+In a quarterly conference call with analysts in December of 2020, CEO Calvin McDonald revealed plans for Lululemon to launch into footwear in the back half of 2021 and begin selling in early 2022.

-The announcement comes 20 months after Lululemon first said it would dip its toes into the footwear market.
-Last April, at the company’s annual analyst day, McDonald said the team had been developing an in-house shoe range following the success of its collaboration with sneaker label APL, which launched in August 2017.
+Lululemon first said it would enter the footwear market in April 2019 at the company’s annual analyst day.
+McDonald said the team had been developing an in-house shoe range following the success of its collaboration with sneaker label APL, which launched in August 2017.